 Exclusive Duration (%)

 The Exclusive Duration column of an event is the amount of time the event was active.
 This contrasts with the "duration" value that results from subtracting the values in an event's Start Time column and End Time column.
-This "duration" value represents the total time the elapsed between when an event began and when it ended, which may include times the event was in a suspended or inactive state and another event was consuming resources.
+This "duration" value represents the total time that elapsed between when an event began and when it ended, which may include times the event was in a suspended or inactive state and another event was consuming resources.

 Data Source Query

-Power Query does something called ‘Folding’, which is the act of running as many parts of the query against the back-end data source as possible.
+Power Query does something called Folding, which is the act of running as many parts of the query against the back-end data source as possible.
 In Direct Query mode (over Power Query), where enabled, only transforms that fold will run.
-In import mode, transforms that can’t fold will instead be run locally.
+In import mode, transforms that can't fold will instead be run locally.

 The Data Source Query column allows you to see the query or HTTP request/response sent against the back-end data source.
-As you author your Query in the Editor, many Data Source Queries will be emitted.
-Some of these are the actual final Data Source Query to render the preview, but others may be for Data Profiling, Filter dropdowns, information on joins, retrieving metadata for schemas, and any number of other small queries.
+As you author your Query in the editor, many Data Source Queries will be emitted.
+Some of these are the actual final Data Source Query to render the preview, but others may be for data profiling, filter dropdowns, information on joins, retrieving metadata for schemas, and any number of other small queries.